shashikant1202/js-youtube/jsexecutioncontext/javascriptexeccontext.md

-The complexity comes when There are many methods then the methods which goes last in the Globsl Execution will be goes out first (LIFFO ----> Last In firest out
+The complexity comes when There are many methods then the methods which goes last in the Globsl Execution will be goes out first (LIFFO ----> Last In first out)